treble37/video_streamer/NOTES_TO_READ.md

 2 - Delete the video in the S3 bucket when a user deletes the video model 3 - Some kind of image hover thumbnail as a user hovers over video choices 4 - I could allow a user to upload a new video and override an existing one.
 I could also change the video listing to use image thumbnails.
+5 - Allowing multiple file upload with multiple progress bar coverage could be useful.
-5 - A bit more test coverage would be a good goal.
-Right now, especially as more behavior is added to the system.
+6 - A bit more test coverage would be a good goal, especially as more behavior is added to the system.
+7 - Make the video width and height a bit larger and possibly adjustable depending on user's screen size

 As always, in any software project, you have to decide on the core functionality to ship.